AtlasNX/Kosmos/HowToCompile.md

 ## **Homebrew Loader**

 1. Go into the Homebrew Loader folder (hbl) and type ```make```
-2. Copy hbl.nsp to "Hekate/atmosphere/titles/010000000000100D/exefs/" and rename it to main (No extension, just main)
+2. Copy hbl.nso to "Hekate/atmosphere/titles/010000000000100D/exefs/" and rename it to main (No extension, just main)
 3. Copy hbl.npdm to "Hekate/atmosphere/titles/010000000000100D/exefs/" and rename it to main.npdm

 ## **Creport**